 Why You May Want a Credit Limit Increase

-Before you make your request, it’s important to know why you want a higher credit limit.
-Having a higher credit limit can be good or bad for you financially depending on how you manage your credit card spending.
+Before you make your request, it’s important to know why you want to increase your credit limit.
+Having a higher credit limit can be good or bad for you financially, depending on how you manage your credit card spending.
 While a higher limit does give you more spending power, it doesn’t mean that you have to max out your credit card as a result.

 In fact, you should do the opposite.
 Increasing your credit limit can make it easier for you to keep a lower overall credit utilization.
 And lowering your credit utilization ratio is something that can help improve your credit score.

 Your credit utilization ratio is the amount of credit you’re using divided by the credit you have.

 For example, if you have a card with a $1,500 credit line and want to keep your utilization under 30%, your balance wouldn’t be higher than $450.
 If your credit limit gets increased to $3,000, a balance of $900 would be equivalent to a 30% utilization.

 A higher credit limit doesn’t mean you have to spend more than you can afford to pay back.
 Credit card interest is expensive, ranging anywhere from 16% to 24% on average.
 Still, increasing your credit limit can help you afford a larger purchase that you wish to pay off over time with a 0% APR promotion, for example.
 It can also be used to give you more wiggle room when trying to maintain a utilization below 30%.

 How to Request a Credit Limit with Chase